Comparisons12 min read

 At $250,000:

-The cash drag criticism is real, but Schwab has argued (correctly) that cash provides a buffer that reduces the need to sell assets during rebalancing.
-That's partially true.
-The opportunity cost is still real, and it doesn't disappear just because Schwab gives it a functional justification.
+The cash drag criticism holds water, but Schwab has a point when they say that cash provides a buffer that reduces the need to sell assets during rebalancing.
+That's true.
+But the opportunity cost is still real, no matter how you frame it.

 Winner: Schwab wins on sticker price.
-Wealthfront wins on transparency.
-The actual cost difference is smaller than it looks.
+Wealthfront wins on being transparent about what you're paying.
+The actual cost difference is narrower than it looks.

 Customer Support

-Wealthfront is digital-first.
-You're getting chat and email support, an extensive help center, and that's basically it.
-No phone calls with a human advisor.
-They added Wealthfront Premium features for $100K+ accounts, but even that doesn't give you a dedicated advisor relationship.
+Wealthfront is digital-first, period.
+You get chat and email support, a solid help center, and that's the menu.
+No phone calls with a human advisor, and they've only recently added anything resembling premium support for $100K+ accounts — but even that doesn't get you a dedicated advisor.

-Schwab wins this category by a wide margin.
-They have actual humans available by phone, in-branch support at more than 300 locations across the country, and the Premium tier includes certified financial planners.
-For investors who want human access, this is a legitimate differentiator.
+Schwab wins this round by a mile.
+They have actual humans on the phone, in-branch support at 300+ locations nationwide, and the Premium tier includes certified financial planners.
+If human contact matters, this is a real differentiator.

 Mobile App

 Both apps score 4.8/5 on the App Store.
-Both are competent.
-Wealthfront's app is more feature-rich in terms of financial planning visualization.
-Schwab's app benefits from being part of the broader Schwab mobile ecosystem, which means you can handle banking, trading, and intelligent portfolios all in one place.
+Both are competent and do the job.
+Wealthfront's app is more feature-rich for financial planning visuals.
+Schwab's app benefits from being part of the larger Schwab mobile ecosystem, so you can handle banking, trading, and intelligent portfolios all from one app.

-Winner: Tie, with a slight edge to Schwab for ecosystem breadth.
+Winner: It's a tie, with a slight edge to Schwab for overall convenience.

 Security & Compliance

 Both are SIPC-insured up to $500,000.
 Both use 256-bit encryption and two-factor authentication.
 Wealthfront is registered with the SEC as an investment advisor.
-Schwab is a federally regulated bank and broker-dealer with decades of regulatory history.
+Schwab is a federally regulated bank and broker-dealer with decades of regulatory history behind it.

-Schwab has the longer track record and arguably deeper institutional backing.
-But Wealthfront isn't some startup operating out of a garage — they've been around 15 years and have never had a major security incident.
+Schwab has the deeper institutional track record.
+But Wealthfront isn't some garage startup — they've been around 15 years with no major security breaches.

-Winner: Schwab on institutional credibility; functionally equivalent for most investors.
+Winner: Schwab on institutional credibility; functionally equivalent for most people.

 Pros and Cons